-WITHDRAWAL FROM A CLASS - If a student desires to drop a course the student may do so up to the published withdrawal date listed on the College Calendar.
+WITHDRAWAL FROM A COURSE - If a student desires to withdraw from a course the student may do so up to the published withdrawal date listed on the College Calendar.
 This date will be the Friday of the week that equates to 75% of the term.
-The process begins with the student's advisor and ends in the Admissions Office.
-A student who officially withdraws prior to the withdrawal date will receive a final grade of "W;" all withdrawal date will receive a final grade of "W;" all withdrawals, including administrative withdrawals, after the withdrawal date will result in a grade of "WF."
+A student who officially withdraws prior to the withdrawal date will receive a final grade of "W;" administrative withdrawals, after the withdrawal date will result in a grade of "WF."
+Students should go to his/her MyEC account to withdraw.